Azure/reliable-web-app-pattern-dotnet/workshop/4 - Reliability/README.md

     ![Screenshot of circuit breaker exception](../images/4-Reliability/circuit-breaker.png)

-### Use Azure service SDKs and client libraries first
+### Checking the Main Relecloud Application to check Azure service SDKs and client libraries

 Most Azure services and client SDKs have a built-in retry mechanism.
 You should use the built-in retry mechanism for Azure services to expedite the implementation.
-Let's see how to implement the retry pattern using Entity Framework Core's built-in retry mechanism.
+Let's see how the retry pattern is implemented in the main sample using Entity Framework Core's built-in retry mechanism.

 1. Select the main **Relecloud** solution.
 1. Open the **Relecloud.CallCenter.Api** project's **Startup.cs** file.